 Hali said head coach Andy Reid and general manager Brett Veach told Hali to hang in there.
 Mike Borgonzi, the team’s director of player personnel, also kept in touch with Hali throughout the season.

-“Just keep doing what you’re doing, we’re going to need you for the stretch,” Hali Reid and Veach told him.
+“Just keep doing what you’re doing, we’re going to need you for the stretch,” Hali said Reid and Veach both told him.

-As difficult as the time away proved for him, Hali said the time off kept him fresh.
+As difficult as the time away proved for him, Hali said the break kept him fresh.

 “I feel great being out there,” Hali said.
 “I’ve been working the whole offseason so for me I feel great.”